Stamp duty in Victoria

 Find out how much stamp duty Victorians have to pay, calculate your own costs and work out if you're eligible for land transfer duty exemptions and concessions.

-Stamp duty is an Australian tax on certain purchases, including real estate.
+Stamp duty is a government tax in Victoria on certain purchase including real estate.
 When buying or otherwise taking possession of homes or land, it’s referred to as the land transfer duty.
-A typical home purchase will often include tens of thousands of dollars in land transfer duties.
+Buying a home in Victoria can cost you tens of thousands of dollars in land transfer duties.

 Fortunately there are concessions and exemptions to help keep costs down.
 In many cases, you won’t have to pay any stamp duty on property purchases at all.

 The amount of duty payable is calculated on a sliding scale, starting at 1.4% for properties whose dutiable value is $25,000 and going up to 5.5% for properties with a dutiable value of $960,000 and above.